-I have covered few blog posts in the past about installing VM’s such as Centos, Ubuntu, Windows on different hypervisors.
-However, installation of CentOS 8 on vmware workstation was totally different story.
+I have covered few blog posts about installing VM’s such as Centos, Ubuntu, Windows on different hypervisors.
+However, the installation of CentOS 8 on the VMware workstation was totally different story.

 When the CentOS 8 came out I thought let me spin up the CentOS 8 on my VMware workstation.

 Guess what ?, The installation didn’t succeed.